s-patel12/data_science_nanodegree/README.md

 We'll be answering the following three main questions based on the college completion data:

 1. What effect do an institution's characteristics have on their graduation rate?
-2. Does full-time faculty have an effect on student retention rate?
+2. Does full-time faculty have an effect on student retention?
 3. Which type of institution awards the most degrees?

 # Data Source